-In 2016, Ma was considered for Best Actress at Brazil's biggest film festival, Gramado Film Festival, for her role in Gustavo Spolidoro's movie O Jardim Dos Amores de Woody Allen.
-Ma also co-founded the Evoé Collective, an award-winning collective dedicated to promote Brazilian culture abroad.
-In 2017, the collective produced the play The Seven Kittens, for which Ma got another Best Actress nomination at the 2018 Brazilian International Press Award, and for which the collective won the award for Best Local Production.
+Ma was considered for Best Actress at Brazil's biggest film festival, Gramado Film Festival, for her role in Gustavo Spolidoro's short film O Jardim Dos Amores de Woody Allen.
+She is the co-founder of Evoé, an award-winning collective dedicated to promoting Brazilian culture in theater and film.